blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

     alternative.

-    This means there is a high barrier to adding new built-in material features in Godot, both in the core shaders and BaseMaterial3D.
+    This means there is a high barrier to adding new built-in material features in Blazium, both in the core shaders and BaseMaterial3D.
 While BaseMaterial3D can make use of dynamic code generation to only include the shader code if the feature is enabled, it'll still require generating more shader versions when these features are used in a project.
 This can make shader compilation